vidiptvashist/DeepSearch-AI/README.md

 3. Add or update tests for new behavior.
 4. Open a pull request describing your changes.

-## License

-See `LICENSE` in the repository root for licensing information.

 ## Contact

 If you have questions, open an issue in this repository describing the problem or feature request.

----

-If you'd like, I can also:

-- Inspect `app/gemini_client.py` and `app/main.py` and add exact environment variables and example requests to this README.
-- Add a tiny run script or a simple test harness and a basic `Makefile` or `Procfile`.

-Tell me which you'd prefer and I'll implement it next.